 Resources for Writing Your Dissertation

-As a University of Arizona Global Campus student, you’re never alone on your college journey, and the doctoral college – despite its advanced material – is no exception.
-In addition to having 24/7 access to the resources of the Global Campus Library and Global Campus Writing Center, you will have access to the SAGE Research Methods tool.
+As a UAGC student, you’re never alone on your college journey, and the doctoral college – despite its advanced material – is no exception.
+In addition to having 24/7 access to the resources of the UAGC Library and UAGC Writing Center, you will have access to the SAGE Research Methods tool.
 SAGE connects students to more than 120,000 pages of research methods books, journals, and reference material with advanced search features.

 Your Student Portal also grants you access to SMARTLab, a compilation of interactive web-based course materials in basic statistics that will prepare you for success in research courses and dissertation.
 This suite of nine self-paced lessons covers basics concepts and skills in statistics, with an emphasis on: Samples and Populations, Variables and Scales of Measurement, Charts and Graphs in Statistics, Measures of Central Tendency, Measures of Variability, Probability, Normal Distributions and Scores, Hypothesis Testing, and Correlation and Regression.